mdub/pith/README.markdown

         logo.png
       index.html.haml

 The only requirement is the existance of a sub-directory called "`_pith`".
-Pith checks that it's present, to prevent you accidently treating you entire home-directory as website input.
+Pith checks that it's present, to prevent you accidently treating your entire home-directory as website input.

 Next, use the `pith build` command to convert your inputs into a functioning website.